vjacquet/WmcSoft/README.md

 Yet, the first drawback I see is that it requires to shape the code in a specific way, especially mutating the component through properties.
-It made the component sometimes harder to implement.
+It made the component sometimes harder to implement, or lead to suboptimal implementations.
 The second drawback is related to forms, user controls and inheritance because there is a conflict between access control and visual representation.
-How do you hide what is visible.
+How do you hide in code what is visible in display?
 How can you see controls and yet be unable to move them inside the form?

 ## WmcSoft.Interop
 _Library of classes or functions encapsulating native functions._